codetriplett/spective/README.md

 # Spective
 This library provides a simple way to create 3d scenes in your browser.
-Each function call will either update an entity or create a child. spective.min.js can be found in the dist folder and is around 6.5kB.
+Each function call will either update an entity or create a child. spective.min.js can be found in the dist folder and is less than 7kB.

 ## Scenes
 Call the main function to have it create a scene that takes up the full size of the window and automatically resizes.
 You can set up multiple scenes on one page by passing existing canvas elements as the first parameter each time you call the main function.
 Any properties that are passed when creating the scene will be used to place the camera in that scene.